 Snoring and sleep apnoea

 If you’re finding it difficult to get enough sleep because you snore or your partner snores, you’re not alone.
-According to the British Snoring and Sleep Apnoea Association, 40 percent of people in England snore.
-You’re also more likely to snore if you’re a man or if you’re between the ages of 40 and 60, though younger people aren’t immune as even children can snore too.
+According to the British Snoring and Sleep Apnoea Association, 41.5 percent of adults in the UK snore – which is the equivalent of around 15 million people (ix).
+You’re also more likely to snore if you’re a man or if you’re between the ages of 50 and 59, though younger people aren’t immune as even children can snore too.

 That familiar snorting and rattling noise is created by turbulence in your airways while you inhale, which makes the soft palate and other tissues in your mouth, nose and throat vibrate.
 This can be caused by a partial blockage anywhere from the tip of your nose to your vocal chords.